hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step2-sonarqube.md

 ## Persistent Volume ##

-Jenkins will be making two PersistentVolumeClaims, one for SonarQube and one for the Postgres database.
+Sonarqube will be making two PersistentVolumeClaims, one for SonarQube and one for the Postgres database.
 A PersistentVolume will be needed for each.
 Since this is all temporary in Katacoda, a [hostPath based PersistentVolume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume) is created for both.

 `mkdir -p /mnt/data/postgres && kubectl create -f pv-postgres.yaml`{{execute}}